FroganBee/FroganBee/README.md

 markdown
 Copy
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=SOLPr0digy&show_icons=true&theme=radical)

 How to Use This Template

-Replace [Your Name], your/repo, and social links.
+Replace [SOLPr0digy], your/repo, and social links.

 Add real project links (even if private, describe them).